-Keeping your feet dry when the roads are wet is tricky and you could spend loads of money on overshoes, or you could use some cheap plastic bags to wrap around your socks before you put your shoes on.
-Sometimes it’s nearly as effective as overshoes and doesn’t look nearly as strange, but it can lead to sweaty feet as plastic doesn’t allow excess heat to escape.
+Keeping your feet dry when the roads are wet is tricky.
+You could spend a fair bit of money on overshoes, or you could use some cheap plastic bags to wrap around your socks before you put your shoes on.
+Sometimes it’s nearly as effective as overshoes and doesn’t look nearly as strange; although it can lead to sweaty feet, as plastic doesn’t allow excess heat to escape.

-The small sandwich bags work really well and they aren't a single-use item.
-No, we're not talking about using the same bag to take your lunch to work on Monday - you can use the same bags a few times before you reach for a new set.
+Small sandwich bags work really well, and they aren't single-use items.
+No, we're not talking about using the same bag to take your lunch to work on Monday; you can use the same bags a few times before you reach for a new set.

 Applying the same idea of adding a layer of plastic between body and elements, surgical gloves are relatively cheap and can be worn underneath your cycling gloves to provide a bit more protection.
 Just be warned that you might get sweaty hands if it’s mild.